 Much of the operations by tactical teams of Military and Law Enforcement forces are carried out in low, altered or failing light.
-Night vision weapon sights provide the ability to establish the target, aim and shoot with pin point accuracy over longer distances at night.
-As will noticeable from the points below, there are various considerations that need to be kept in mind while choosing the best weapon sight, more often than not, it depends on specific requirements or the type of operations they might be deployed in.
+Night vision weapon sights provide the ability to establish the target, aim and shoot with pinpoint accuracy over longer distances at night.
+As well noticeable from the points below, there are various considerations that need to be kept in mind while choosing the best weapon sight, more often than not, it depends on specific requirements or the type of operations they might be deployed in.

 Quality of optics and electronics

 Whether it is an I2 weapon sight or a thermal sight, the quality of optics of the device plays a big role in the overall performance of night sight.
-Both types of weapon sights uses fast optics in combination with electronics and sensors to improve the capability of the device.
+Both types of weapon sights use fast optics in combination with electronics and sensors to improve the capability of the device.

 In thermal weapon sights, the resolution of the device and the size and specifications of its optics would probably be important elements to judge the quality of the device.

 In both cases, depending on the application and deployment requirements, the size and quality of optics would play a significant role in delivering the optimal magnification and field of view in the device